How to make a bereavement memory box

 • Oscars Wish Foundation on creating a memory box with bereaved siblings.
 Although it’s aimed at siblings it contains ideas that may prove beneficial to bereaved parents too.

-Bereavement memory box summary
+Bereavement Memory Box summary

 A bereavement memory box serves as a personalised container for treasured items of profound significance for those grieving the loss of a loved one.
 These items may range from, photos and letters, to meaningful items of clothing and jewellery.
 The creation of a memory box has no fixed rules.
 The design of the box and its contents are unique to each individual.